idanivanov/idanivanov.github.io/_projects/995-predictive-maintenance-of-cryopumps.md

 - Definition of the cloud architecture of the ML solution
 - Data analysis
 - Productionalization of the machine learning solution

+## Results

+The machine learning solution improved the work efficiency of the support engineers and helped to reduce unscheduled downtime of the semiconductor manufacturing processes in the production fabs.